Pardot Form Creation

 - Clear and concise: Don’t overthink it.
 Get straight to the point.

 - Color contrast: Make sure your CTA stands out but doesn’t clash with the rest of the page.
-Choose a color that compliments your page but stands out uniquely.
+Choose a color that compliments your page but uniquely stands out.

 Now that you have a handle on form design and optimizing for conversions, let’s discuss landing pages and put those forms to work.